Eva Green says ‘justice prevailed’ after High Court win over film collapse

 In a judgment on Friday, Mr Justice Michael Green found in Ms Green’s favour, ruling she was entitled to the fee and dismissing the counter-claim.

+“This was not part of some unlawful conspiracy or deceit,” the judge said.

-In a statement afterwards, the actress said: “I fought tooth and nail to defend the beautiful film that I loved and had signed on for.
+In a statement after the ruling, the actress said: “I fought tooth and nail to defend the beautiful film that I loved and had signed on for.

 “A film that spoke of a cause I hold dear – climate change and warned of the resource wars and mass migration that would occur if we don’t address the problem.
 I stood my ground, and this time, justice prevailed.”